-U.S. History: The Vietnam War, war and American society, veterans, collective memory, consumerism, militarism, conflict tourism, American social history
+U.S. History: 20th-century US, the Vietnam War, war and American society, veterans, collective memory, consumerism, militarism

-The [In]Visible Soldier: Vietnam Veteran Activism and the Militarization of America.
-In progress.
+The [In]Visible Soldier: Vietnam Veteran Activism and the Militarization of America. (monograph)

-Shot in Vietnam: American Soldiers Document Their Vietnam Wars.
-In progress.
+Shot in Vietnam: American Soldiers Document Their Vietnam Wars. (monograph)

 "The Education Center at The Wall and the Re-writing of History," Public Historian, Winter 2012.